 - 1. A formal application for admission as a traditional-age student or a student in the Martha H. Fleer Center for Adult Education, as appropriate - 2.
 Secondary school records with an English translation - 3.
 Exam results if student took GCEs, Ordinary Levels, Advanced Levels or International Baccalaureate exams - 4.
-TOEFL results (score must be at least 550 on the paper-based test, 213 on the computer-based test or 79 on the Internet-based test) or IELTS results (score must be at least 6.5).
+TOEFL results (score must be at least 550 on the paper-based test, 213 on the computer-based test or 79 on the Internet-based test), IELTS results (score must be at least 6.5), or Duolingo results (score must be at least 100).
 See Conditional admission policy below - 5.
-Two letters of recommendation, typically from teachers - 6.
+A letter of recommendation, typically from a teacher - 6.
 A Certificate of Finance